mdotstrange/NightmarePuppeteerPublic/NewHeadsAndBodies.md

+##OBSOLETE AS NP NOW INCLUDES IMPORTING OF 3d MODELS

 If you want to use a custom head or body in Nightmare Puppeteer you can send me the model and I will process it and send it back to you.
 You can then upload it to Steam Workshop for everyone to use.